flengyel/RYLR998-LoRa/README.md

 # RYLR998-LoRa

-Asynchronous transceiver python program for 2-way texting with the [REYAX RYLR998](https://reyax.com/products/rylr998/) 33cm band LoRa module and the Raspberry Pi 4.
-Get on the air with a Rasperry Pi 4 Model B Rev 1.5, a RYLR998 module, five wires and ten female-female GPIO connectors.
+A python program for 2-way texting with the
+[REYAX RYLR998](https://reyax.com/products/rylr998/) 33cm band LoRa
+module and the Raspberry Pi 4.
+Get on the air with a Raspberry Pi 4 Model B Rev 1.5, a RYLR998 module, five wires and ten female-female GPIO connectors.
 There are no threads here, only asynchronous non-blocking I/O calls.